zyrao/minkipc/README.md

 You can optionally specify the path for installation of the `minkipc` package, via `-DCMAKE_INSTALL_PREFIX:PATH=/path/to/minkipc/install`.

+The following CMake options are available for configuring this package:

+`-DBUILD_UNITTEST=ON` - Build Unit tests

+`-DBUILD_MINKTEEC=ON` - Build Mink TEEC library

 ## Tests
 List of available tests for each module are available in the module's README file.